starwolves/space/README.md

 ## License

 This repository is licensed under a [restrictive proprietary license](https://gitlab.starwolves.io/starwolves/space/-/blob/master/LICENSE) that we intend to support with good faith and integrity to both grant and support western freedoms for individual communities and thus without elements of modern day cancel culture 👑.

+### AGPLv3 Milestone

+In the further future when a yet to be-decided amount of copies have been sold: the entire codebase will go Free Open Source (FOSS) under The GNU Affero General Public License version 3.